msolorio/aws_solutions_architect_exam_notes/notes/14-monitoring-logging-and-auditing/intro.md

 ## AWS CloudTrail

-Logs data about actions occuring in AWS account
+Logs AWS API actions within an AWS account

-Logs all AWS API activity for auditing
+- used for auditing

 - Who
 - did what
 - when

-Retaied for 90 days
+logs retaied for 90 days by default

+#### CloudTrail Trail
-- if need to store for more than 90 days
+- Allows for storing logs for more than 90 days
-  - can create CloudTrail Trail that logs events to S3
+- can store logs in S3

-Can trigger CloudWatch Events
+- Can trigger CloudWatch Events
   - based on API calls in CloudTrail
-- events can be streamed to CloudWatch logs
+  - events can be also streamed to CloudWatch logs

 ## How it works
 - CloudTrail logs API actions to account for 90 days

+With CloudTrail Trail
 - Can be sent to an S3 bucket for indefinite retention
   - S3 bucket can enable **log file integrity**
     - ensures CloudTrail logs have not been tampered with
     - Logs can be used for auditing / compiance

-- CloudTrail can send an SNS topic for API actions
+- CloudTrail can send notification to SNS topic for API actions

 - CloudTrail can send logs to CloudWatch logs
   - can then trigger CloudWatch Alarms